 When searching External Directories the collection parameter SHALL be “org.openmobilealliance.cab-external-search/global/”, and SHALL use the <dataSource> child element CAB extension [XSD extSearch] of the <search> element to indicate the specific external directory source to which the <request> is targeted or the specific external directory source from which the <response> is received.

-Send the Search Request by using a HTTP POST request containing a Search Document to the Aggregation Proxy according to the rules and procedures described in [OMA XDM Core] sub clause 6.1.3 “Searching for Data in XML Documents” with the following clarification:
+Send the Search Request by using a HTTP POST request containing a Search Document to the Aggregation Proxy according to the rules and procedures described in [XDM Core] sub-clause 6.1.3 “Searching for Data in XML Documents” with the following clarification:

 When searching PCC, the value of “domain” parameter SHALL be set to any of the following values: domain=[home, all, or target domains] and be subject to service provider policies.